PPCA2014/ppca_soa/README.md

 * Support OAuth2 authentication;

-* Users, clientes, and access profiles to authentication are stored externally to the bus to simplify integration with the enterprise system or SGBD used by the organization.
+* Users, clients, and access profiles to authentication are stored externally to the bus to simplify integration with the enterprise system or SGBD used by the organization.

 ## Installation instructions